RobTillaart/ADS1X15/README.md

 | 1 = single     |  1 = HIGH  |  HIGH     |   FALLING    |  RISING   |

-See issue #76 and #87 for some screenshots.
+See issue #76 and #87 for some screenshots with an oscilloscope.
+Furthermore #87 gives an explanation why to prefer the FALLING edges (from ejdp62).
+See also above in description section.

 See also [Rev. D data sheet, Page 17 Figure 7-8 Conversion Ready Pulse in Continuous-Conversion Mode](https://www.ti.com/lit/ds/symlink/ads1115.pdf)